 How do we look at each other?
 How do we allow ourselves to be seen?
 How do our bodies shape the ways we perceive the world around us?
 Can we change how we see others?

-The Way You Look (at me) Tonight is a social sculpture – a sensory journey, for two performers and an audience.
-Developed in collaboration with noted author and philosopher of perception Dr. Alva Noë, leading UK disabled artist Claire Cunningham and international choreographer and performer Jess Curtis dance, sing, tell stories and ask questions combining performance, original music, and video to wrestle (sometimes literally) with important questions about our habits and practices of perceiving each other and the world.
+The Way You Look (at me) Tonight was a social sculpture – a sensory journey, for two performers and an audience.
+Developed in collaboration with noted author and philosopher of perception Dr. Alva Noë, leading UK disabled artist Claire Cunningham and international choreographer and performer Jess Curtis danced, sung, told stories and asked questions combining performance, original music, and video to wrestle (sometimes literally) with important questions about our habits and practices of perceiving each other and the world.

-Claire and Jess perform an evening-length duet that excavates their own ways of seeing each other – as a man and a woman of different ages, bodies and backgrounds.
+Claire and Jess performed an evening-length duet that excavated their own ways of seeing each other – as a man and a woman of different ages, bodies and backgrounds.
 In 2005 Jess was the choreographer who first introduced Claire to movement, leading to her career as a choreographer in her own right.
-Now a decade later they return to work together to co-create The Way You Look (At Me) Tonight.

 The Way You Look (at me) Tonight was shortlisted for an Isadora Duncan Dance Award in the ‘Outstanding Achievement in Music/Sound/Text’ category for the 2016/17 performance season.